ViolationHandler-exe/TOML-UI/README.md

 If you happen to create something better than I have created using my code/using it as a basis, all I ask is you link my UI/credit me in some way.
 Thanks and hope you enjoy!

+Edit/Update (3/31/23): Currently slowly working on potentially making the UI into a notebook form that would allow you to open multiple TOML files at a single time.
+This has been extremely difficult and this likely either won't happen or will take multiple more weeks unfortunately.
+This is due to the increased complexity of said problem after introducing the notebook portion while also keeping all data accessible and correct.
+This along with how I originally created my UI and their buttons.
+It will likely end up in me having to re-write the entire code basically from scratch while potentially being able to keep some methods (to a degree) if possible.

 **Dark Mode:**

 ![Image](https://user-images.githubusercontent.com/102988477/224393413-14f8af71-f1d4-454f-a27d-45788105f9ac.png)